Swedz/Little-Big-Redstone/src/main/resources/assets/little_big_redstone/guide/microchips.md

 [Wires](redstone_bits.md) can be placed between logic to allow signals to be carried from one logic component to another.

+While in the microchip menu, you can zoom in and out using the scroll wheel.
+Holding left-click and dragging will move the view area of the circuit.

 ### Directions

 When using logic components that take input from or output to the world, you will need to set the direction it uses.